robertoachar/workshop-express-mongodb/docs/overview/environment.md

 6.4.1
 ```

-Se a instalação estiver correta, o comando irá apresentar a versão instalada no seu sistema operacional.
+Se a instalação estiver correta, o comando irá exibir a versão instalada no seu sistema operacional.
 No meu caso, a versão é a **v6.4.1**.

 ::: warning Autalização do npm
 O instalador do Node.js nem sempre instala a última versão do npm.